Skip to main content

 • Glaucoma: 760,000 people

-12 Common eye conditions
+12 common eye conditions

 1. Astigmatism

-Astigmatism is a common cause of blurry vision, which is usually corrected with glasses or toric contact lenses.
-It happens when your eye is shaped more like a rugby ball rather than a football, so light is focused at more than one place in the eye.
+Astigmatism is a type of refractive error that causes blurred or distorted vision.
+It happens when the eye is shaped more like a rugby ball than a football, meaning light focuses at multiple points instead of one.

 Normal Vision